burke-software/django-simple-import/README.md

 ## Usage

-Go to /simple_import/start_import/ or use the admin interface
+Go to /simple_import/start_import/ or use the admin interface.

-In the screenshots I gave them a django-grappelli theme.
+The screenshots have a django-grappelli like theme.
 The base templates have no style and are very basic.
-See example of customization [here](https://github.com/burke-software/django-sis/tree/master/templates/simple_import)
+See example of customization [here](https://github.com/burke-software/django-sis/tree/master/templates/simple_import).

 There is also a log of import records.
 Check out /admin/simple_import/